Karrinyup Road

-Karrinyup Road is a major east-west arterial road in the inner northern suburbs of Perth, Western Australia, connecting the City of Stirling council offices, Osborne Park Hospital and Karrinyup Shopping Centre with residential estates in Innaloo, Stirling and Balcatta.
+Karrinyup Road is a major east–west arterial road in the inner northern suburbs of Perth, Western Australia, connecting the City of Stirling council offices, Osborne Park Hospital and Karrinyup Shopping Centre with residential estates in Innaloo, Stirling and Balcatta.

 Route description

 Karrinyup Road is part of State Route 76 for most of its length, east of West Coast Highway, and part of Tourist Drive 204 for the remaining section in Trigg.
-The speed limit is mostly 70 km/h, though it is 60 km/h within the vicinity of the Karrinyup Shopping Centre and within Trigg.
+The speed limit is mostly 70 km/h, though it is 60 km/h within the vicinity of the Karrinyup Shopping Centre and Trigg.
 Main Roads Western Australia controls and maintains Karrinyup Road, and is part of Main Roads' internal designation H28 Karrinyup–Morley Highway, along with Morley Drive.

 Karrinyup Road commences in Trigg at a roundabout with West Coast Drive, assuming Tourist Drive 204 which continues along West Coast Drive northwards.
 After 1.1 km the road reaches a traffic light intersection at Marmion Avenue (north) and West Coast Highway (south), at which point Tourist Drive 204 turns southbound on West Coast Highway, and Karrinyup Road gains the State Route 76 allocation.
 1.2 km later Karrinyup Road intersects with Jeanes Road as well as the entrance to the Karrinyup Shopping Centre.
 The road then travels along the vicinity of the shopping centre and Karrinyup bus station before reaching Francis Avenue 500 m later.
 Karrinyup Road reaches Huntriss Road 750 m later, and then, within the suburb of Gwelup, North Beach Road 850 m later.
 Another 350 m takes the road to the Mitchell Freeway, which it crosses over for 140 m.

 Following the Mitchell Freeway interchange, Karrinyup Road is within the suburb of Stirling.
 After providing access to the Osborne Park Hospital the road reaches Cedric Street 950 m later.
 350 m the road reaches Jones Street, and then another 750 m takes the road to Grindleford Drive and San Remo Boulevard.
 Karrinyup Road reaches Main Street in Balcatta 800 m, at which point it continues east as Morley Drive.